rh-mobb/aro-workshop-content/aro-content/ops/3-deploy-azure-service-operator.md

 ## Deploy Azure Service Operator

 Azure Service Operator (ASO) is an open-source project by Microsoft Azure.
 ASO gives you the ability to provision and manage Azure resources such as compute, databases, resource groups, networking, etc. as objects in Kubernetes using declarative Kubernetes manifests.

+!!!! warn
+    Azure Service Operator is in its second incarnation (v2) and is in Tech Preview, this means it is not fully operizationalized into Operator Hub and should not be used for Production.
+However it's really nifty and we like it.

 ASO consists of: